mkoziri/TiViT-Piano/README.md

 ### Debugging mode

-Pass `--debug` to any calibration or evaluation entry point (for example `eval_thresholds.py`) to favour deterministic, single-process data loading when investigating individual clips.
-Debugging mode forces `num_workers=0`, disables `persistent_workers`, turns off pinned memory, and prints an acknowledgement before dataset construction so you can confirm the runtime surface has been adjusted.
+Pass `--verbose debug` to calibration or evaluation entry points (for example `eval_thresholds.py`) to surface detailed per-clip diagnostics.
+The calibration helper also retains a `--debug` switch that favours deterministic, single-process data loading when investigating individual clips: it forces `num_workers=0`, disables `persistent_workers`, turns off pinned memory, and prints an acknowledgement before dataset construction so you can confirm the runtime surface has been adjusted.